CLINTON COUNTY HUMANE SOCIETY

 EFFECTIVE OCTOBER 1, 2011, ALL ANIMALS ADOPTED FROM OUR HUMANE SOCIETY WILL BE SPAYED OR NEUTERED PRIOR TO GOING TO THEIR ADOPTIVE HOMES!
 Adoption fee for cats is $60 which includes Felv/FIV testing and spay/neuter.
 Adoption fee for dogs is $100 which includes heartworm test and spay/neuter.
 If you are coming from a great distance to meet one of our homeless pets, please note that you may not be able to take them home with you that day unless the pet is already spayed or neutered.
 The Humane Society of Clinton County has the right to refuse adoption after reviewing the adoption application.
 We want to see our animals go to permanent, loving homes.
 Our staff and volunteers are available to answer any questions you may have and to assist you in finding the right pet for you and your family.
 We now accept Visa and Mastercard.

-Paw Pals is the Clinton County Humane Society's auxiliary dedicated to helping the Society through fund-raisers for animals in need of vet care, community involvement, education on spaying and neutering and off-site adoptions.
-We manage the website and help contact rescues to help place our animals.
-Please email Lisa Ristow for information on how to get involved with Paw Pals or just come to our next meeting on Tuesday, August 6th at 6:00 at the fire station on Clay Street.
+Paw Pals of Clinton County Inc. is the auxiliary dedicated to helping the Humane Society of Clinton County.
+Paw Pals mission is to increase adoptions, promote community involvement, educate the public on the importance of pet ownership, and provide vet care for adoptable animals "in need" of assistance.
+Please email Lisa Ristow for information on how to get involved with Paw Pals or just come to our next meeting on Tuesday, January 6th, at 6:00 PM at the fire station on Clay Street.

 THE IMPORTANCE OF SPAYING AND NEUTERING